Hawke's Bay mental health worker recovering after being choked unconscious by a patient

 A Hawke's Bay mental health nurse is recovering after she was choked unconscious by a patient last month.

-Hawke's Bay Today understands the nurse, who works on the mental health ward at Hawke's Bay Hospital, was injured on November 18 by a patient.
+Hawke's Bay Today understands the nurse, who works on the mental health ward at Hawke's Bay Hospital, was injured by a patient on November 18.

 A Hawke's Bay District Health Board spokeswoman said they had launched an investigation into how the event occurred, and notified police.